petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-checkout-step-client-extension.md

 1. Open the site and use the account selector to create a new account.

-1. Now, add a few items to your cart.
+1. Add a few items to your cart.

 1. Open the mini cart and click _Submit_.
 This starts the checkout flow.